chadmayfield/scriptlets/README.md

 latency measurement failed: 100% packet loss
 ```

+### randomize_mac.sh
-* **randomize_mac.sh** - randomize mac addresses on macOS and Linux.
+randomize mac addresses on macOS and Linux.
 This will help circumvent free wifi time limits in coffee shops and such.
 (This was actually an experiment until I begain using it more and more.
 I know about and have used machanger and spoofMAC, but I wanted to use something I wrote!)
 ```
 macbookpro:~ $ ifconfig en0 | grep ether
 	ether 87:41:13:1e:e3:ab